jcarver989/aws-lambda4s/README.md

 ## Cute Toy Examples - But How Do I Use This In Production?

+To deploy to AWS you'll need to create a "fat jar".
+If using SBT, you can do this easily using the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin.

-For a more robust example, checkout [aws-lambda4s-example](https://github.com/jcarver989/aws-lambda4s-example) repo.
+For a complete deployable example, checkout [aws-lambda4s-example](https://github.com/jcarver989/aws-lambda4s-example) repo.
 It comes with a complete CloudFormation template, meaning you can run it locally and deploy it to AWS with just a single command using the offical AWS command line tools.
 You should be able to just clone the repository and have everything you need to start writing Lambda functions.